It’s scary. It’s terrifying. It’s blood-curdling. It’s…a week before your big Halloween bash and you don’t have a single decoration yet!

-If you’re pressed for time, buy premade foam tombstones; three to four are sufficient for a small to medium-size front yard, and two to three will work for an indoor scene.
-Plus, the ones you can buy today are not your cheap plastic decor – they look quite realistic and sophisticated!
-Check out a huge variety of tombstones, fences, and other graveyard props.
+If you’re pressed for time, buy pre-made foam tombstones; three to four are sufficient for a small to medium-size front yard, and two to three will work for an indoor scene.

-You can also make your own gravestones in a flash with our Ten Minute Tombstone tutorial.
+If you’re feeling creative, you can make your own gravestones in a flash with our Ten Minute Tombstone tutorial.

 They Come Out at Night